aKimtsPro/MateriAllocationAPI/readme.md

 In the `application.yml` file of the project, replace the references to environnement variables with values that work for your local environnement.

+You can the run the project as you wish.

 ## Recreate image locally:

-Run the following command
+Run the following commands

+1) package the app: `mvn clean install -DskipTests -f pom.xml`

-    docker build -t <your-image-name>:<tag> .
+2) to create the image: `docker build -t <your-image-name>:<tag> .`

 Then follow the steps in `Run the materialloc_api image:` section

-You might also want to replace the references to environnement variable in the `application.yml` of the app with value that work in your local environnement.
+Before packaging the app, you might also want to replace the references to environnement variable in the `application.yml` of the app with value that work in your local environnement.
 If you do, there is no need to setup environnement variable in the next section.